jbethancourt/aws-serverless-microservices/README.md

 * Scan an item.
 * Other operations (echo, ping), not related to DynamoDB, that you can use for testing.

-The request payload you send in the POST request identifies the DynamoDB operation and provides necessary data.
+The request payload you send in the POST request identifies the DynamoDB operation and provides the necessary data.
 For example:

 The following is a sample request payload for a DynamoDB create item operation: